 502.1 General.
 Additions to any building or structure shall comply with the requirements of the International Building Code for new construction.
-Alterations to the existing building or structure shall be made to ensure that the existing building or structure together with the addition are not less complying with the provisions of the International Building Code than the existing 2018 2024 North Carolina Existing Building Code building or structure was prior to the addition.
+Alterations to the existing building or structure shall be made to ensure that the existing building or structure together with the addition are not less complying complianted with the provisions of the International Building Code than the existing building or structure was prior to the addition.
 An existing building together with its additions shall comply with the height and area provisions of Chapter 5 of the International Building Code.